Perturbative QCD Evidence for Spin-2 Particles in the Di-$J/\psi$ Resonances

-The transverse momentum and rapidity distributions of $\sigma_N$ are presented in Figure~\ref{fig:spec}, where the cutoffs, $2<y<5$ and $p_t>6~\mathrm{GeV}$, are respectively imposed.
-We can see that the $p_t$ and $y$ behavior for all these states are almost the same.
-As a matter of fact, they are produced mainly via double parton fragmentation~\cite{Kang:2014tta,Kang:2014pya}, which results in a next-to-leading power $p_t$ behavior, or equivalently, $\mathrm{d}\sigma/\mathrm{d}p_t\sim p_t^{-5}$ at partonic level.
-This behavior is similar to double $J/\psi$ production at next-to-leading order~\cite{Lansberg:2013qka, Sun:2014gca} because they share similar Feynman diagrams.
-As a result, it is very difficult to distinguish tetraquark from molecule-like state through the slop of the $log(\mathrm{d}\sigma/\mathrm{d}p_t)-log(p_t)$ curve.
-An interesting observation is that, for molecule-like configurations, the cross section for the spin-2 state is much larger than that for the spin-0 one, while for tetraquarks, the cross section for the spin-2 state is smaller than that for the spin-0 one.
-Since the mass deviation of the two spin configurations is at the order of $mv^4$, approximately 100 $\mathrm{MeV}$, it is expected that at least two resonances appear in a small energy interval around 6.9 $\mathrm{GeV}$.
-However, only one narrow resonance is observed.
-A possible explanation is that the number of events of the other one is too small and escaped the experimental resolution.
-Thus, the observed one should have the largest production cross section among all the existing states.
-Note that 100 $\mathrm{MeV}$ is comparable with the width of $X$(6900), which implies that other potential state(s) might hide inside the observed peak or just inside the background.
+Since the mass deviation of the two spin configurations is at the order of $m_cv^4$ ($v^2\approx0.3$ for fully-charmed hadrons), approximately 100 $\mathrm{MeV}$, it is expected that at least two resonances appear in a small energy interval around 6.9 $\mathrm{GeV}$ (as well as around 6.6 $\mathrm{GeV}$).
+However, only one narrow resonance is observed at each specific mass.
+A possible explanation is that the numbers of events of the other ones are too small and escaped the experimental resolution.
+Thus, the observed one should have larger production cross section.
+Note that 100 $\mathrm{MeV}$ is comparable with the width of the di-$J/\psi$ resonances, which implies that other potential state(s) might hide inside the observed peaks or just inside the background.
 As the data accumulates, it (they) might be recognized.
-If $X$(6900) is a molecule-like state, the spin of the observed state should be 2 and a much lower peak should exist slightly below 6.9 $\mathrm{GeV}$.
-As a tetraquark, the spin of $X$(6900) should be 0 and also another peak should exist near 6.9 $\mathrm{GeV}$, but with a slightly higher mass and small but comparable magnitude.
+According to our calculation, the observed resonances are most likely spin-2 particles.